DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-15-Containment_teams_are_coming.md

 "Everyone okay?"
 Jason asked.

 "Physically, yes," Lina said.
-"But they know who we are now.
-Where we live.
-They'll be watching everywhere."
+"But they'll be watching everywhere."

 Elyra arrived last, moving carefully, her breath labored.
 "That was closer than I'd like.
 But you all executed well.
 No captures.
 No casualties."